ARM architecture family: Design concepts

 The original Berkeley RISC designs were in some sense teaching systems, not designed specifically for outright performance.
 To the RISC's basic register-heavy and load/store concepts, ARM added a number of the well-received design notes of the 6502.
 Primary among them was the ability to quickly service interrupts, which allowed the machines to offer reasonable input/output performance with no added external hardware.
 To offer interrupts with similar performance as the 6502, the ARM design limited its physical address space to 64 MB of total addressable space, requiring 26 bits of address.
 As instructions were 4 bytes (32 bits) long, and required to be aligned on 4-byte boundaries, the lower 2 bits of an instruction address were always zero.
 This meant the program counter (PC) only needed to be 24 bits, allowing it to be stored along with the eight bit processor flags in a single 32-bit register.
 That meant that upon receiving an interrupt, the entire machine state could be saved in a single operation, whereas had the PC been a full 32-bit value, it would require separate operations to store the PC and the status flags.
 This decision halved the interrupt overhead.

 Another change, and among the most important in terms of practical real-world performance, was the modification of the instruction set to take advantage of page mode DRAM.
 Recently introduced, page mode allowed subsequent accesses of memory to run twice as fast if they were roughly in the same location, or "page", in the DRAM chip.
 Berkeley's design did not consider page mode and treated all memory equally.
 The ARM design added special vector-like memory access instructions, the "S-cycles", that could be used to fill or save multiple registers in a single page using page mode.
 This doubled memory performance when they could be used, and was especially important for graphics performance.

 The Berkeley RISC designs used register windows to reduce the number of register saves and restores performed in procedure calls; the ARM design did not adopt this.

 Wilson developed the instruction set, writing a simulation of the processor in BBC BASIC that ran on a BBC Micro with a second 6502 processor.
 This convinced Acorn engineers they were on the right track.
 Wilson approached Acorn's CEO, Hermann Hauser, and requested more resources.
 Hauser gave his approval and assembled a small team to design the actual processor based on Wilson's instruction set architecture.
-The official Acorn RISC Machine project started in October 1983.
+The official Acorn RISC Machine (ARM) project started in October 1983.